sagitaninta/MSc_Project/README.md

 # MSc_Project

-# Repository of scripts and code for Msc project
+# Repository of scripts and code for MSc project

 # Section One - PhyloP scores